dtison/euler-utils-go/README.md

 The tests so far are **these functions get correct answers to the problems on Project Euler**.

-So far, I have completed about 50 of them.
+So far, I have completed over 50 of them.